Deutsche aims for mega-rich in UK private bank revamp

 Deutsche faces a crowded market for private banking in London, catering to wealthy foreigners, that include UK players HSBC, Barclays and RBS unit Coutts and U.S.-based banks like Citibank and JPMorgan.

-Earlier this week, Deutsche agreed to sell Russian asset manager Deutsche UFG Capital Management with 3.2 billion roubles (59 million pounds) under management to investment group ATON.
+Earlier this week, Deutsche agreed to sell Russian asset manager Deutsche UFG Capital Management with 3.2 billion roubles ($96.42 million) under management to investment group ATON.
 Details were not disclosed.

 Permira, who declined to comment for this report, recently bought wealth manager Bestinvest, and plans to use it as a platform to expand and buy other companies in what it believes is still a fragmented UK wealth management market.